Akinwaleogundipe/Frontend-Mentors-social-proof--challenge/README.md

 # Frontend-Mentors-social-proof--challenge
-This is my solution to the challenge issued by Frontend mentors feel free to cork and add any corrections
+This is my solution to the challenge issued by Frontend mentors feel free to fork and add any corrections